splitwise/TokenAutoComplete/README.md

 Custom filtering
 ================

-If you've used the gmail auto complete, you know that it doesn't use the default "toString" filtering you get with an ArrayAdapter.
-If you've dug in to the ArrayAdapter, you find an unfortunate mess with no good place for you to add your own custom filter code without re-writing the whole class.
-If you need to support older versions of Android, this quickly becomes difficult as you'll need to carefully handle API differences for each version.
+If you've used the gmail auto complete, you know that it doesn't use the default "toString" filtering you get with an `ArrayAdapter`.

-(NOTE: ArrayAdapter is actually well written, it just doesn't allow for easy custom filters)

-I've added my own FilteredArrayAdapter to the jar file that is a subclass of ArrayAdapter but does have some good hooks for custom filtering.
+I've added my own FilteredArrayAdapter to the jar file that is a subclass of ArrayAdapter but has some good hooks for custom filtering.
 You'll want to be fairly efficient in this as it gets called a lot, but it's a simple process to add a custom filter.
-If you are using the TokenActivity above, you simply replace the line
+If you are using the `TokenActivity` above, you simply replace the line

 ```java
 adapter = new ArrayAdapter<Person>(this, android.R.layout.simple_list_item_1, people);